 - A squeeze of lemon juice from half a lemon

-To make the cake, preheat oven to 350º.
+- To make the cake, preheat the oven to 350º.
 Grease a 9 x 13-inch baking dish.

-Frost top of the cake, and garnish with pineapple flowers if desired.
+- Frost the top of the cake, and garnish with pineapple flowers if desired.

 * If you want to garnish with pineapple flowers, make them the day before, so they have ample time to dry.